Ragnoros/nc-news/README.md

 7: created an endpoint to get article comments
 8: created an endpoint to post comments to an article
 9: created an endpoint to patch article votes an increment votes by given number
+10: created an endpoint to delete comments from the database